kidwellj/multi-room-hifi/README.md

 # Software:
 - Logitech Media Server [via docker](https://hub.docker.com/r/lmscommunity/logitechmediaserver)
-- [Navidrome](https://www.navidrome.org/) which replaced my original install of airsonic which I abandoned because it's ugly and memory inefficient.
+- [Jellyfin](https://jellyfin.org/docs/general/server/media/music.html) media server / with [Finamp](https://github.com/jmshrv/finamp) iPhone client - Note: my original music server for mobile devices was airsonic.
+Based on UX issues and inefficient memory use, I swapped to the much prettier [Navidrome](https://www.navidrome.org/), however navidrome lacks multiple libraries as a feature.
+Meanwhile, music support on jellyfin has improved dramatically, and now with a few good mobile clients in beta, I was happy to drop this all in favour of jellyfin.
+- [Audiobookshelf](https://github.com/advplyr/audiobookshelf) for podcasts and audiobooks
 - Home Assistant using the [Squeezebox integration](https://www.home-assistant.io/integrations/squeezebox/)
 - [esp32-squeezelite](https://github.com/sle118/squeezelite-esp32) and [piCorePlayer](https://docs.picoreplayer.org/getting-started/) clients

-To get a sense of the broader setup I'm runing, you can read about it [here](https://github.com/kidwellj/victorian-smarthome).
+To get a sense of the broader network and hardware setup I'm running in the house, you can read about it [here](https://github.com/kidwellj/victorian-smarthome).

 It's worth noting that this isn't my final server configuration.
-I don't have a good solution for audiobooks, and I'll likely switch to Roon when I can afford to purchase the software.
-In the meantime, I am watching the jellyfin project closely to see if it can become as viable as Plex is for many people as a media server sharing music.
+I'm very happy with the improvements offered by audiobookshelf and finamp, but I do dream of switching to Roon when I can afford to purchase the software.
+I'm aware that many other people use Plex, but I think Jellyfin, which is properly open source, now has feature parity on the things that are important to me.

 # Devices: